GP Demand in Australia

 Population Growth and Ageing

-Australia's population continues to grow, and a larger population naturally requires more primary care services.
-The ageing of the population is a particularly significant driver of GP demand.
-Older Australians have higher rates of chronic disease, require more frequent medical consultations, take more medications requiring prescribing and monitoring, and generally have more complex health needs.
-As the proportion of Australians aged over 65 continues to increase, the demand for GP services will grow disproportionately.
+Australia's population keeps growing.
+A larger population means more primary care consultations.
+Older Australians have higher rates of chronic disease, consult more frequently, and present with more complex needs.
+As the proportion of Australians aged over 65 continues to rise, demand for GP services will grow faster than overall population growth.

 Chronic Disease Burden